flaneurette/Health-Library/Documents/Safety/Medication/README.md

 * Mix the medication into a soft or semi-solid food such as yogurt, applesauce, or another suitable carrier
 * Alternatively, suspend it in a thicker liquid if appropriate

-This helps the body process the medication similarly to food and reduces swallowing resistance.
+This helps the body process the medication similarly to food and reduces swallowing resistance. (pill dysphagia)

 ---